Walkthrough guide for Google Threat Intelligence group administrators

 }

-There's no specific endpoint for creating administrator members as in the web interface, although there's a way of granting admin privileges to common users when needed.
+There's no specific endpoint for creating group administrators as in the web interface, although there's a way of granting group admin privileges to common users when needed.
 Check out the "Managing users privileges or role" section.

 Back to top

 1.2.2.
-Adding new user to an existing Google Threat Intelligence group - automatically
+Removing user from a Google Threat Intelligence group

 Back to top